Do academic staff have any say in the criteria and methods of performance reviews in their units?

 Members of a school or college CASI are elected or appointed.
 Membership provides opportunities for advocating for academic staff and for helping to address academic staff concerns.
 Find out if you have a CASI and make your interest known.
 If you don’t have an active CASI, you can even help start one!
 For more information, contact the Secretary of the Academic Staff at email@example.com.

 What is ASPRO?
-MASA?
+MASN?
 UFAS?
 Do I have to join?

-The Madison Academic Staff Association (MASA) (http://www.uwmasa.com/) is an organization of members of the academic staff of the University of Wisconsin-Madison (UW- Madison).
-It aims to further the professional status of the Madison academic staff, share ideas on items of mutual interest relating to professional status, conditions of employment, and compensation, and to establish communications with other identifiable university groups having similar objectives.
+The Madison Academic Staff Network (MASN) (https://madisonacademicstaffnetwork.org/) is an organization of members of the academic staff of the University of Wisconsin-Madison (UW- Madison).
+It aims to further the professional status of the Madison academic staff, share ideas on items of mutual interest relating to professional status, conditions of employment, and compensation, support and promote a diverse and inclusive environment for all academic staff and to establish communications with other identifiable university groups having similar objectives.
 It is not a union nor does it negotiate or bargain terms of employment.

 United Faculty and Academic Staff (UFAS) (http://wi.aft.org/ufas/) is a labor union democratically organized to represent its members who are faculty, academic staff, and postdoctoral fellows at the UW-Madison and UW-Extension.
 UFAS is an independent affiliate of the American Federation of Teachers, Local #223, AFL-CIO.
 It does not negotiate contracts, but does provide other member services, such as legal representation.
 It is not a certified representative of faculty or academic staff or postdoctoral fellows.